 FROM THE IDEA TO THE GLOBAL MARKET LEADER.

 The history of the MOEDING ceramic facades goes back to the 1980s.
-Architect Prof. Thomas Herzog originally had the idea for the curtain-wall ceramic facade with rainscreen cladding and developed it into an innovative facade system.
+Architect Prof. Thomas Herzog originally had the idea for the curtain-wall ceramic facade and developed it into an innovative facade system.
 Since the tile facades are building ceramics products, both the terms tile facade and ceramic facade have been used since then.

 To bring the novel system to market maturity, a working partnership between a few German roof tile plants, the so-called Argeton, was specially formed.
 In the following years, from 1981 until the market launch in 1986, Prof. Herzog was at the side of the then roof tile plant MOEDING GmbH & Co KG as its sole development partner.
 As a consequence of the close partnership, in 1984 the tile facade produced for the first time by tile plant MOEDING was finally used on a property in Lohhof, Munich.